 Dear Valued Clients Potential Clients and Small Business Partners:

-We want to let you know that we are here to stand by you, our small business clients and partners as we navigate the unchartered waters of the Coronavirus.
+Key2 Accounting wants to let you know that we are here to stand by you, our small business clients and partners as we navigate the unchartered waters of the Coronavirus.
 We have provided some updated information concerning the closing of your business for the short term and what you need to do regarding your employees.

 We are your human resources partners, but not the expert.
-In order to get you the information you truly need we are providing our current payroll clients and any new clients, with a free 3 months account to Mammoth the human resources experts and several third party compliance tools.
+In order to get you the information you truly need about coronavirus, we are providing our current payroll clients and any new clients, with a free 3 months account to Mammoth the human resources experts and several third party compliance tools.
 This service is providing an incredible amount of information valuable to employers at this time.
 You will have access to relevant letter templates, Q&A on timely topics, and updated news and information as it happens.
 At the end of the three month trial period, you may elect to continue the service at $9.95 per month.

 Below is some information that we think you will find helpful with regards to your employees.